RobKnowles248/bluepoint/README.md

         3. As a logged in user, I want to be able to add other users as friends, so that I can keep up to date with my friends' blupeoints.

     -   #### Donations
-        1. As a donor, I want to be able to read about the boltfund, so that I know what my money is going towards.
-        2. As a donor, I want to be able to easily enter my payment information, so that I can donate quickly and easily.
+        1. As a donor, I want to be able to easily enter my payment information, so that I can donate quickly and easily.
-        3. As a donor, I want to know that my payment details are secure, so that I can pay confidently.
+        2. As a donor, I want to know that my payment details are secure, so that I can pay confidently.
-        4. As a donor, I want to see confirmation after I have donated, to know my donation was successful.
+        3. As a donor, I want to see confirmation after I have donated, to know my donation was successful.
-        5. As a donor, I want to receive an email confirmation after donating, to keep the donation confirmation in my records.
+        4. As a donor, I want to receive an email confirmation after donating, to keep the donation confirmation in my records.

 -   ### Design
     -   #### Colour Scheme